Rick Boogs: Professional wrestling career

-WWE (2017–present)

-Bugenhagen made his professional wrestling debut on the October 19, 2017 episode of WWE NXT Live, where he fell short to Lars Sullivan in a singles match.
-After an injury set him back significantly, he returned to wrestling at NXT live events under the ring name Ric Boog.
-Under his real name, Bugenhagen lost to Drew Gulak on February 6, 2019 on NXT in his television debut.
-On the May 1, 2019 episode of WWE Worlds Collide, he participated in a 20-man battle royal as Rik Bugez, competing against other popular superstars such as Brian Kendrick, Akira Tozawa, Drew Gulak, Tyler Bate and the winner Roderick Strong.
+Bugenhagen made his professional wrestling debut on the October 19, 2017 episode of WWE NXT, where he lost to Lars Sullivan in a singles match.
+After an injury set him back significantly, he returned to wrestling at NXT live events under the ring name Ric Boogs.
+Under his real name, Bugenhagen lost to Drew Gulak on February 6, 2019, on NXT in his television debut.
+On the May 1, 2019 episode of WWE Worlds Collide, he participated in a 20-man battle royal as Rik Bugez.
 On the February 21, 2019 episode of WWE NXT Live, Bugez teamed up with Denzel Dejournette to unsuccessfully face the NXT Tag Team Champions of the time, The Viking Raiders (Ivar and Erik).
 A notable confrontation of his career took place on the February 22, 2020 episode of WWE NXT Live, where Bugez competed against Finn Balor in a losing effort.

+While working on NXT, he also appeared at EVOLVE 143 and EVOLVE 144, two events promoted by Evolve during their relationship with WWE in January 2020.

 Bugez made several appearances as an extra in the main shows, being one of the many NXT performers being used as part of a makeshift crowd on Raw at the beginning of the COVID-19 pandemic in 2020.
 Leading up to WrestleMania 37, Bugez played Old Spice representative character Joseph Average/The Nightpanther in several backstage advertisements at Fastlane and after WrestleMania 37, during which he defeated R-Truth and Akira Tozawa to capture the WWE 24/7 Championship twice.

 On May 21, 2021, Bugez, now going by the tweaked ring name Rick Boogs, made his debut on SmackDown, playing Shinsuke Nakamura to the ring with an electric guitar.
-He made his in ring debut on the August 20 episode of SmackDown, teaming with Nakamura to defeat Apollo Crews and Commander Azeez.
-At WrestleMania 38, Boogs and Nakamura faced The Usos for the SmackDown Tag Team Championship, in which The Usos retained.
-During the match, Boogs suffered a torn quadriceps/patellar tendon injury, requiring surgery.
+They also worked as a tag team, facing The Usos for the SmackDown Tag Team Championship at WrestleMania 38 Night 1, but during the match, Boogs suffered a torn quadriceps/patellar tendon injury, requiring surgery.

-After a nine month absence due to injury, Boogs made his return on the January 30, 2023, episode of Raw being introduced as the newest member of the roster before defeating The Miz in an impromptu match.
+After a nine-month absence due to injury, Boogs made his return on the January 30, 2023, episode of Raw as the newest member of the roster, but during the 2023 WWE Draft, Boogs was drafted back to the SmackDown brand.
+At SummerSlam, Boogs competed in the Slim Jim Battle Royal where he was unsuccessful in winning.
+This would end up being Boogs' final appearance for the company as he was released from his contract on September 21.
+On January 4, 2024, he confirmed in an interview with Chris Van Vliet that he no longer wishes to wrestle anymore after his release from WWE, effectively announcing his retirement from professional wrestling.

-Evolve (2020)

-Bugenhagen, as Rik Bugez, worked his first match in the independent scene at EVOLVE 143, an event promoted by Evolve during their relationship with WWE on January 17, 2020, where he faced Joe Gacy in a losing effort.
-One night later, at EVOLVE 144, Bugez scored his first victory by defeating Anthony Greene.

 Other media

+Bugenhagen appeared as Big Billy Beavers in the 2020 film The Main Event.
+He will participate in the 2025 season of American Gladiators.

 Bugenhagen, as Rick Boogs, made his video game debut in the Clowning Around DLC for WWE 2K22.
+He also appears in WWE 2K23.

+On social media, he styles himself 'Professor Girth' and 'Doctor Density'.